 The EU customs application for action may designate all or only a particular number of EU member states.
-Filing the request for action in all EU countries is strongly recommended.
+Filing the request for action in all EU countries is strongly recommended, as the products may be introduced onto the EU common market through any country.
 The EU customs application for action is the most efficient and least expensive tool against counterfeiting and piracy.